Best Beaches of Crete, Greece

-Crete has an endless supply of perfect beaches but the beaches here are made up of more than just sand and water.
-They have historical depth, and diverse beauty.
+Crete has an endless supply of perfect beaches but the beaches here are made up of more than just sand and ocean.
+They have historical depth and diverse beauty.
 We rented a car and explored as many nooks and crannies as possible of this treacherously mountainous island.

 A fun but simple music festival takes place every year in Matala.
-I went with little expectations but left with an unexpected education on the long history of a truly fascinating place.
+I went with little expectations but left with an interesting education on the long history of a truly fascinating place.
 Matala is a gem of a beach tucked into the very southern corner of the island of Crete and distinguished by its wall of mysterious manmade caves.

 The walls of Matala contain a lot of history.
 They are an alluring wonder to ponder from the pretty beach below.
 Originally believed to be created thousands of years ago for the purpose of mass graves, the caves later became homes to hippies and famous rock-and-rollers of the 60’s like Joni Mitchell, Cat Stevens, and Janis Joplin.